Spire Motorsports: Truck No. 71 History

 Caruth at Las Vegas in 2024.

 On February 7, 2024, It was announced that Rajah Caruth will be driving the No. 71 full-time in 2024.
 At Las Vegas, Caruth scored his first career win, becoming the second ever African-American driver to win a Truck Series race and only the third ever to win a NASCAR national series race.

 On December 13, 2024, it was announced that Caruth would return to the team in 2025.
 Caruth began the 2025 season with a 30th place DNF at Daytona.
 He would earn his first win of the season at Nashville.
 He advanced into the playoffs for a second year and was eliminated at the conclusion of the Round of 8 at Martinsville.

+On April 1st, 2026, it was announced that the No. 71 truck would return at Bristol, with Daniel Suárez driving.
+Connor Zilisch would drive the No. 71 truck at Watkins Glen.
+He would also drive the No. 71 at New Hampshire.
+Shane van Gisbergen will run the No. 71 truck at Charlotte and North Wilkesboro.